-Marin County Public Health is currently tracking demographic, geographic, and clinical information about confirmed COVID-19 cases to inform the COVID-19 response and understand factors associated with COVID-19 transmission and clinical outcomes in our community.
+- Marin Health and Human Services is the largest department in the County of Marin and is charged with promoting and protecting the health, well-being, self-sufficiency, and safety of all people in Marin County. - Marin County Public Health is currently tracking demographic, geographic, and clinical information about confirmed COVID-19 cases to inform the COVID-19 response and understand factors associated with COVID-19 transmission and clinical outcomes in the county.
 COVID-19 testing and case data are reported as timely, accurately, and completely as available.
-As of July 8, 2021, Marin County had 12,058 total cases of COVID-19, with 158 deaths; 507,084 COVID-19 tests have been completed and 204,485 Marin County residents have been vaccinated (Marin HHS, 2021).